Privacy Notice

 As an information-led organisation, we place great importance on ensuring the quality, confidentiality, integrity and accuracy of the data we hold and in meeting our data protection obligations when processing personal data.
 We are committed to protecting the security of your personal data.
 We use a variety of technical and organisational measures to help protect your personal data from unauthorised access, loss, use or disclosure.

 We update this Notice from time to time in response to changes in applicable law and guidance, to our processing practices and to the functions we discharge.
+This notice was last updated in November 2024.

 Who we are?